 Even with good hygiene, Giardia infections are quite common and probably the most common intestinal parasite of cats.
 Cats become infected by swallowing the Giardia cysts.[1,3] Since Giardia cysts are infectious immediately upon passing in the stool, cats can easily pick up infections from mutual grooming, or even by self-grooming after using a shared litter box.

 Try to prevent your cat from eating grass or plants where other cats frequent; or drinking from water (puddles) that could have been contaminated with Giardia.
 Giving your cat constant access to fresh, clean water and quickly picking up and properly disposing of cat stool are the two most practical ways to prevent Giardia infections.
 Although preventive measures are helpful, infections are still possible.
-For this reason, it’s recommended that adult cats have their stool tested 1 to 2 times a year for Giardia, and up to 4 times in the first year for kittens.
+For this reason, it’s recommended that adult cats have their stool tested 1 to 2 times a year for Giardia, and 4 times in the first year for kittens.

 Most veterinarians will recommend treating cats infected with Giardia when symptoms like soft stools or diarrhea are present.
 Sometimes for mild symptoms the treatment is simply supportive, like switching the cat temporarily to a bland home diet or prescription diet.
 If the symptoms are worse or not resolving, veterinarians may also prescribe medication targeting the disease-causing Giardia trophozoites.

 Many veterinarians will also encourage owners to treat Giardia infected cats without symptoms.
 This is the same medical approach (treating even if symptoms aren’t present) typically used for roundworms, hookworms, tapeworms, whipworms, and coccidia.
 The rationale for this is threefold: parasite infections can worsen over time and lead to symptoms and disease, cats with intestinal parasites can be expected to shed them in their stools and risk infecting other cats, and some parasites can infect and harm people.
-These are all sensible reasons to try and eliminate Giardia infections in cats, even if the cat doesn’t have symptoms at the time of diagnosis.
+These are all sensible reasons to try and eliminate Giardia infections in cats, even if the cat doesn’t have symptoms at the time of detection.

 However, not all veterinarians recommend treating Giardia infections in cats without symptoms.
 One reason is because many cats carrying Giardia don’t show any signs of illness.
 In these cases, the cat’s immune system is probably keeping the infection under control.
 Another reason is that medication side effects can (rarely) occur.
 There are currently no FDA-approved medications to treat this parasite in the U.S. and response to treatment (elimination of Giardia) isn’t always successful.
 This is most likely because the cat remains in an environment where re-infection keeps occurring, but not always.
 Other considerations for treatment failure are poor immune response, drug resistance, or the trophozoites are in the gallbladder or ducts of the pancreas where the medication is less effective.

 Getting ahead of a Giardia infection can be a tough task with multiple cats, especially in a cattery, multi-cat household, or shelter.
 Regularly disinfecting these indoor environments can help kill the cysts.
 Use chlorine bleach (at 1:32 or 1:16 dilutions, or 1-2 cups in a gallon of water (60-120 ml/L)), Lysol®, and quaternary ammonium compounds like Parvosol®.
 Thoroughly clean the cat’s living and sleeping areas that were contaminated with stool and if possible, allow to dry for several days before reintroducing cats to those areas.
 Giardia cysts are quite susceptible to drying.
-Bathing the dog is also recommended (especially in association with treatment) to wash away cysts on the fur that could get ingested during self-grooming.
+Bathing the cat is also recommended (especially in association with treatment) to wash away cysts on the fur that could get ingested during self-grooming.

 ClueJay does not dispense or prescribe medications and there are no FDA-approved medications in the U.S. for Giardia treatment.
 That said there are two off-label medications (not approved by the Food and Drug Administration (FDA)) for the treatment of Giardia, but are approved for other treatments) medications that are commonly used: metronidazole and fenbendazole.
 Metronidazole is only available with a veterinarian’s prescription while fenbendazole is also available over-the-counter (OTC).
 However, because fenbendazole is not approved for this use you won’t find an OTC product with Giardia as a treatment indication.
 Further, the usual dosing directions on the OTC product probably won’t be effective for Giardia.
 Unlike some dewormers, neither of these medications are included in monthly heartworm preventatives.